 What is Circulate Music’s relationship with Leaky Sync to pitch my music for Sync?

 Leaky Sync is the sync licensing division for Circulate Group (our parent company).
-Leaky Sync doesn’t just represent the entire Circulate Music roster (in most cases non-exclusively), it also prioritizes the roster’s music when pitching for sync opportunities.
+Leaky Sync doesn’t just represent the entire Circulate Music roster (non-exclusively), it also prioritizes the roster’s music when pitching for sync opportunities.

 Does Circulate Music provide PR for releases?

-We do not provide PR services in the traditional sense; HOWEVER, we do reach out to a short list of music blogs for each release, while contacting music platforms and major media contacts for editorial, production and special program consideration when the time is right.
-We also have a couple media partnerships, of which 7 times out of 10 will gladly premier a music release or music video for us, so we gratefully have that in our back-pocket.
+We do not provide PR services in the traditional sense; HOWEVER, we do reach out to a short list of music blogs for each release, while contacting music platforms and major media contacts for editorial, production and exclusive premier consideration when the time is right.

-What Digital Marketing Strategy does Circulate Music provide its roster with?
+What Digital Release Strategy does Circulate Music provide its roster with?

 What is Circulate Music’s primary marketing and promotion support for your roster’s releases?